 Most of your Dune-related attention has likely revolved around Denis Villeneuve’s excellent movie.
 But there’s more than just the film to feel excited about.
 Warner Bros. is launching a tie-in TV series called Dune: The Sisterhood, which will air on HBO Max.
 We learned this news back in 2019, but now we know who’ll be delivering the project.
-Variety reports that Diane Ademu-John will serve as showrunner on the series.
+Initially co-showrunner with Diane Ademu-John, Alison Schapker will now be the sole showrunner of the project.
 In addition, Legendary has shared that Johan Renck will direct the first two episodes as well as executive produce the show.
-Additionally, Emily Watson and Shirley Henderson have been reported as the show’s leads.
+Emily Watson and Shirley Henderson have been cast as the show’s leads.
+And now, Mark Strong, Jade Anouka, and Chris Mason have come aboard Dune: The Sisterhood as well.
 The show will serve as a prequel to the films.

-According to Deadline, Watson and Henderson will star in Dune: The Sisterhood, they will play the roles of Valya Harkonnen and Tula Harkonnen, respectively.
-The publication notes, “The formidable Harkonnen Sisters, who have risen to power in the Sisterhood, a secret organization of women who will go on to become the Bene Gesserit.”
+Watson and Henderson will also star in Dune: The Sisterhood.
+They will play the roles of Valya Harkonnen and Tula Harkonnen, respectively.
+Deadline notes, “The formidable Harkonnen Sisters, who have risen to power in the Sisterhood, a secret organization of women who will go on to become the Bene Gesserit.”

 According to a release, the show’s description is as follows: